 - children/youth are queried or formally diagnosed with a mental health condition; and

-- children/youth will often manifest extremely disruptive, often aggressive and/or self-destructive behaviours.
+- children/youth will often manifest extremely disruptive and/or self-destructive behaviours.

 Services are voluntary and are at no cost to the persons served.
 Persons served do not require an open file with MCFD to receive services from our program.